 In the Eggshell: An Esoteric Working Group is a 5 month transdisciplinary Working Group that aims to redress modern art by turning to how the sciences, religious beliefs, and occult traditions provide a better articulation of modern art.
 Dialogue is opened up between practitioners in fields of study that traditionally engage infrequently.
-This allows for conceptual, theoretical, methodological, and imaginative intervention and integration from across disciplines as a means of addressing some of the fundamental elements left out of the discourse.
-The discipline of art history often forgets it’s only seeing part of the picture.
+This allows for conceptual, theoretical, methodological, and imaginative intervention and integration from across disciplines as a means of addressing fundamental elements left out of the art historical discourse on the topic of the ‘spiritual dynamic’ in modern art.

 Session 1.
 Blank Spaces on the Maps of Learning: Complex & Mixed Disciplinary Worlds.
 This session will serve as an informal introduction to the lecture series and its thematic approach rather than chronological, with a focus on the historical use of the terms ‘science and occult’, thinking about the complexity of occultism as historical phenomenon and the history of exclusion in textbook and museum narratives when addressing the spiritual dynamic in modern art, a recurring theme in these sessions.
 We’ll read texts by Egil Asprem, Wouter J. Hanegraaff, and H.P.
 Blavatsky.